manoa-music/manoa-music.github.io/index.md

 * John smith (UH student): "Looking at the Manoa music site, I recognized exactly what its about, im not a musician but I think it is a great site for everyone that is interested in playing music and want to watch musician perform."

 *  Aiden Myers (UH student): " I really like the style of manoa music site, the colors are the same as the uh Manoa Website so you know exactly that you are in the right place.
 I think it is a great idea for UH students to make connections with other musicians.
-Overall the site functions correctly"
+Overall the site functions correctly."

 ## Developer Guide